Methane Calibration Gas

 Health Effects of Methane (CH4)

-In low concentrations, Methane gas is not harmful, but extreme high levels of CH4 decrease the amount of Oxygen in the air which can lead to suffocation.
-Some of the symptoms that may arise directly related to acute exposure include headache, weakness, dizziness, nausea and vomiting, rapid breathing, loss of coordination, and loss of consciousness.
+In low concentrations, Methane gas is not harmful, but extreme high levels of CH4 decrease the amount of oxygen in the air which can lead to suffocation.
+Some of the symptoms that may arise due to acute exposure include headache, weakness, dizziness, nausea, vomiting, rapid breathing, loss of coordination, and loss of consciousness.
 There are no known long-term health effects caused by Methane and it cannot cause skin irritation unless you come into contact with the liquefied gas.
 Contact with liquefied methane gas will cause frostbite.
 You should seek medical attention if overexposure is suspected or if illness occurs.
 The manufacturer’s MSDS along with label should always be read to establish the product ingredients and other health and safety information about this calibration gas.
-The workplace exposure limit for Methane (CH4) according to ACGIH is maintaining minimal 19.5% Oxygen content.
+The workplace exposure limit for Methane (CH4) according to ACGIH is maintaining minimal 19.5% oxygen content.

 Fire Fighting Measures

 Lower (LEL): 5.0% Upper (UEL): 15.0%